Deduktiva/infoscreen/doc/DESIGN.md

 ### Content
 #### Format
-Content to be pushed onto devices SHALL be packaged and compressed as ZIP format [1].
+Content to be pushed onto devices SHALL be packaged and compressed in ZIP format [1].
 The implementation MUST support multiple ZIP files to be pushed onto devices concurrently.